 Support Our Habitat Program

-The Highlands Center is excited to bring this program to our next partner school, Humboldt Elementary School!
+The Highlands Center is excited to bring this program to our next partner school, Granite Mountain Middle School!

 The Schoolyard Habitat Program is supported each year by members and friends of the Highlands Center along with families and friends of our local elementary schools through the Arizona Tax Credit program.